emdailey/spot/doc/manual/intfov.rst

 can also be adjusted manually by entering in the coordinates.
 The RA and DEC can be specified as decimal values or sexigesimal notation.

-To center the image on the current telescope pointing, check the box next to "Follow telescope" in the :doc:`findchart` window.
-This can allow you to watch a dither happening on an area of the sky if the world coordinate system is reasonably accurate in the finding image.

-.. note:: To get the "Follow telescope" feature to work, you need to
-          have written a companion plugin to get the status from your telescope as described in the documentation for the TelescopePosition plugin.

 .. _Wright et al (2010): https://ui.adsabs.harvard.edu/abs/2010AJ....140.1868W/abstract